-4. Reciprocity services are available for three months from the date of the letter granting reciprocity, or until August 1, whichever comes first.
+4. Reciprocity services are available for three months from the date of the letter granting reciprocity, or until June 1, whichever comes first.
 Each renewal request will be treated as a new request.

-5. Reciprocity services are not available from August 1 - December 1 of each year.
+5. Reciprocity services are not available from June 1 - December 1 of each year.

-9. Pursuant to an agreement among the law schools comprising The Chicago Area Law School Consortium, reciprocity services are not available to students enrolled in, or already granted reciprocity by, the following Chicago area law schools: Northwestern University, Loyola (Chicago) University, IIT - Chicago Kent, John Marshall, and DePaul.
+9. Pursuant to an agreement among the law schools comprising The Chicago Area Law School Consortium, reciprocity services are not available to students enrolled in, or already granted reciprocity by, any of the following Chicago area law schools: Northwestern University, Loyola (Chicago) University, IIT - Chicago Kent, UIC John Marshall, and DePaul.

 10. Reciprocity is a privilege extended to visiting students/graduates.
-The OCS reserves the right to terminate the exchange at any time by notice to the individual and the requesting law school.
+OCS reserves the right to terminate the exchange at any time by notice to the individual and the requesting law school.
 Misrepresentation of reciprocity status by the visiting student or graduate and/or misuse of any OCS/Law School services or facilities will result in the immediate termination of present privileges and denial of future requests.
 We also reserve the right to modify our Reciprocity Policy at any time, without advance notice.